 In general, key competencies and capabilities for accident investigation include:

-- strong problem solving skills
+- Strong problem solving skills

-- project management skills
+- Proven project management skills

+While relevant investigative qualifications are desirable, the successful candidate will undergo extensive, world class specialised training in accident investigation.
+This is part of the supportive and development focused environment at TAIC.
 A typical job description for a Transport Accident Investigation Commission Investigator is available at right in the Document downloads box.

 Only people with the right to work in New Zealand may apply.
 For advice on obtaining a New Zealand work or residence visa visit www.immigration.govt.nz